The Zimmer Program for partially hyperbolic actions: Polynomial forms of geometric commutators

 Therefore, either $\sigma = 1$ or $f \equiv 0$, since otherwise one may apply an element $a \in \ker \beta$ with $\alpha(a)$ arbitrarily large to contradict the boundedness of $f$.
 Since $\sigma = 1$ or $f \equiv 0$, $f$ is constant along $\ker \beta$ orbits.

 { We claim that $f$ is also constant along $W^\alpha$ leaves whenever it exists. { Assume it is not identically 0, otherwise the claim follows immediately.
 In this case $\sigma = 1$, and $g$ must be a cocycle over the $e(tu)$-action by comparing Lemma \ref{eq:cocycle-like-bb} and \eqref{eq:phi-pullout}.
-By \ref{ta-srb}, there exists an SRB-like measure $\mu$ which is invariant under the $\ker\beta$-action and has absolutely continuous disintegrations along $N_\alpha$-leaves.
-By standard Hopf argument, it follows that each ergodic component for the ergodic decomposition of $\mu$ with respect to the $\ker \beta$-action is also absolutely continuous along $N_\alpha$-leaves.
+By \ref{ta-srb}, there exists an SRB-like measure $\mu$ which is invariant under the $\ker\beta$-action and has absolutely continuous disintegrations along $N^\alpha$-leaves.
+By standard Hopf argument, it follows that each ergodic component for the ergodic decomposition of $\mu$ with respect to the $\ker \beta$-action is also absolutely continuous along $N^\alpha$-leaves.

 Hence, for $\mu$-almost every point $x$, $f$ is constant at Lebesgue-almost every point of $W^\alpha$ (since it is a $\ker \beta$-invariant function, and defined at Lebesgue almost every point of {\it every} $W^\alpha$ leaf).
-Since the $e(tu)$-orbit foliation is a smooth subfoliation of $N_\alpha$, it follows that it is absolutely continuous on almost every such orbit.
-Since $f$ is the derivative of $g$, and $g$ is a cocycle over the $e(tu)$-flow, it follows that
+Since the $e(tu)$-orbit foliation is a smooth subfoliation of $N^\alpha$, it follows that {the disintegration of $\mu$} is absolutely continuous on almost every such orbit. {Hence $f$ is constant on almost every $e(tu)$-orbit.} Since $f$ is the derivative of $g$, and $g$ is a cocycle over the $e(tu)$-flow, it follows that